 The LSO provided three professional musicians and an animateur workshop leader to help the children with their compositions.
 This was part of the ‘LSO on Track’ programme, a major music partnership with 10 East London boroughs that aimed to challenge and inspire young musicians, regardless of their ability.

 In early December 2010, the pupils came in two groups to get to know the musicians and the animateur workshop leader, to play their instruments together and start working on their compositions.

 Inspiration from the Aquarium

-The collaboration decided to use the Aquarium as the specific inspiration for the composition; they explored the Aquarium, filmed some of the fish and had an Aquarium object handling session.
-With a little help from Pat Livingstone, from Lewisham Music Service, their original piece, entitled ‘The Aquarium’, was born.
+The participants decided to use the Aquarium as the specific inspiration for the composition; they explored the Aquarium, filmed some of the fish and had an Aquarium object handling session.
+With a little help from Pat Livingstone from Lewisham Music Service, their original piece entitled ‘The Aquarium’ was born.

-The performance of the pupils’ composed piece took place on 15 February 2011 in Museum’s Gallery Square.
+The performance of the pupils’ composed piece took place on 15 February 2011 in the Horniman’s Gallery Square.
 The pupils played a mixture of classical pieces, including Beethoven’s Ode to Joy, as well as ‘The Aquarium’, their own composition.

 The event drew quite an audience and everyone was impressed by the children’s enthusiasm and the skills they had acquired in such a short space of time.